wanghaisheng/responsive-landing-page-starter/content/blog/en/using-jwt-for-authentication-in-a-golang-application-dr.md

 }
 ```

 We set the token to be valid only for 15 minutes, after which, it is invalid and cannot be used for any authenticated request.
-Also observe that we signed the JWT using  a **secret**(`ACCESS_SECRET`) obtained from our environmental variable.
+Also, observe that we signed the JWT using  a **secret**(`ACCESS_SECRET`) obtained from our environmental variable.
 It is highly recommended that this secret is not exposed in your codebase, but rather called from the environment just like we did above.
 You can save it in a `.env`, `.yml` or whatever works for you.

 Thus far, our `main.go` file looks like this: